 Thickness and Durability

 One of the headlining features of a hiking short is durability, especially when compared to casual or running-specific designs.
-Hiking shorts are meant to take a beating on the trail and around camp and ideally should last you multiple seasons of use.
+Hiking shorts are meant to take a beating on the trail and around camp and, ideally, should last you multiple seasons of use.
 However, we still see a lot of variation within the category.
 As mentioned above, nylon and polyester shorts are generally more robust than cotton styles, and (in most cases) thicker designs are more resistant to abrasion.
 We've also found that some—but not too much—added stretch can increase durability, allowing a fabric to give rather than tear when stressed.
+Outdoor Research's Ferrosi Shorts are standouts in this department.

 Hiking shorts (hiking in desert)